 Here we have highlighted a few of the most common contractual audits:

-- Defective pricing audits - used to determine the accuracy of costs or pricing and identify whether the business has been overcharged for a product or service
+- Defective pricing audits - used to determine the accuracy of costs or pricing and identify whether the business is overpaying for products or services.

-- Clause audits - carried out to identify any incorrect terms and clauses caused by changes to the business policies or the economic environment
+- Clause audits - carried out to identify incorrect terms and clauses due to changes to the business policies or the economic environment.

-Contract audits can also be divided into ‘reactive’ and ‘proactive’.
-Those that are completed reactively are related to specific organisational requirements, problems or events.
+Contract audits can also be ‘reactive’ and ‘proactive’.
+Those that are reactive are related to specific organisational requirements, problems or events.

-To get the most from your business’ contract audits, it’s important that you consider several factors before you start.
-If they are not considered, important findings could be missed, which might have detrimental effects on the organisation.
+When you need to perform a contract audit for your business, you must consider several factors before starting.
+Important findings could be missed, which might have detrimental effects on the organisation.

 What Are Your Objectives?

-Firstly, it is vital to work out what you want objectives you want to hit from the contract audit.
-They need to be clear and upfront to direct the course of the audit and to make sure that you generate the relevant findings.
+Firstly, it is vital to work out the objectives you want to hit from the contract audit.
+They need to be clear and upfront to direct the audit and to make sure you build a strong foundation for a contract audit.